These are the services that are shut during Queen Elizabeth’s funeral bank holiday

-Queen’s funeral bank holiday: Shops and services closed in Glasgow including McDonald’s and IKEA
+Queen’s funeral bank holiday: Which shops and services are open in Glasgow – including McDonald’s and IKEA

-Everything you need to know about the Monday Bank Holiday, set to affect a large number of businesses in Glasgow.
+The opening times in Glasgow for the day of the Queen’s funeral – from supermarkets to museums and department stores.

-The Queen’s funeral, set for September 19, has been declared a bank holiday, leading many businesses and venues to close for the day.
+The Queen’s funeral, taking place on September 19, has been declared a bank holiday, has led to many businesses and venues deciding to close for the day.

-Although the government has said that there is no obligation to cease business during this period of national mourning, many have chosen to do so out of respect.
+Although there is no obligation to cease business during this period of national mourning, many have chosen to do so out of respect.

 Most Popular

-This means, learning institutions such as schools and universities, post offices, high street shops, council services and attractions will all be out of action.
+Learning institutions such as schools and universities, as well as post offices, high street shops, council services and attractions will all be out of action.

 So what are the shops and services that will suspend their operations on Monday, September 19?
-Here is the full list so far.
+Which will stay open?
+Here’s everything we know.

 Supermarkets